lakatdev/keszeg3/README.md

 `./keszegr program`

 ## Writing code
 You write keszeg code by giving instructions to the vm.
-A keszeg source file should only contain these nothing else (besides comments)
+A keszeg source file should only contain these, nothing else (besides comments)

 ### Hello world
 This hello world program uses the print instruction with the string parameter.
 This print everything after the space after the string paramter